microsoft/BotFramework-DirectLineJS/README.md

 ### *Who is this for?*

 Anyone who is building a Bot Framework JavaScript client who does not want to use [WebChat](https://github.com/Microsoft/BotFramework-WebChat).
+(WebChat already includes DirectLine so there is no reason to include this package too).

 ### *What is Rx?*

 **R**eactive E**x**tensions are a set of libraries for different languages implementing Reactive Functional Programming a.k.a. the Observable pattern.
-This library uses [RxJS](http://reactivex.io/rxjs/).
+This library uses [RxJS](https://github.com/reactivex/rxjs/).

 ### *Can I use [TypeScript](http://www.typescriptlang.com)?*